Trayzik/TrayzPacketSystem/README.md

 ```

 ### Send Packet
+You can easily send the packet from any method.
 ```java
 PacketSystem.sendPacket("exampleChannel", new ExamplePacket("exampleString", false));
 ```

 ### Example Listener
+Listener for data capture.
 ```java
 public class ExampleListener extends Listener<ExamplePacket> {